Doctors in the PCCC

 View Dr. Jill Cholette's Profile

 Jill Cholette received her undergraduate degree from Mount Holyoke College and completed medical school and Internal Medicine/Pediatric Residency at the University of Rochester.
 She is a double-boarded pediatric cardiac intensivist who completed her Pediatric Cardiology and Pediatric Critical Care Fellowships at the University of Rochester.
 Her primary clinical research interests are in patient blood management, blood conservation and modification, and coagulation and hemostasis.
 She is on the executive committee of the PALISI BloodNet subgroup and on the Society for the Advancement of Blood Management (SABM) research committee.
-She is the Program Director for the Pediatric Cardiology fellowship at the University of Rochester, and is the Chief of the Division of Pediatric Critical Care
+She is the medical director of the PICU and is the Chief of the Division of Pediatric Critical Care.

 Erin Barker, M.D.